Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning

 \subsection{Datasets}

-SearchQA \citep{Dunn2017SearchQAAN} is comprised of 140,000 question-answer pairs from the Jeopardy! archive.
-Contexts are generated by concatenating text snippets when questions are fed to Google's search engine.
-The queries are not in the form of proper questions.
-They appear convoluted and ambiguous, e.g. \textit{``1909 Nobel prize winner failed entrance exams univ bologna , italy"}.
-The text snippets are noisy in a similar way.
-The task is to extract answers within the context given a question.
-Paralex \citep{Fader2013ParaphraseDrivenLF} is used by \citet{Buck2018AskTR} to pre-train the reformulator.
-It contains question paraphrase clusters.
-25,100 unique queries filtered from Paralex becomes the question well-formedness (QW) dataset \citep{Faruqui2018IdentifyingWN}, which we use for fine-tuning the well-formedness model.
-Every query in QW is examined by 5 human workers, judging whether the given query is ill-formed (a score of 0) or well-formed (a score of 1).
-Average scores among these 5 workers are reported as the well-formedness ratings.
-To fine-tune T5 models to gain paraphrasing and denoising abilities, Quora and MQR datasets are used respectively.
-The Quora dataset contains similar yet differently expressed question pairs from the Quora online Q\&A forum.
-The multi-domain question rewriting (MQR) \citep{Chu2020HowTA} dataset consists of ill-formed and well-formed question pairs, for example, \textit{``Spaghetti carbonara, mixing"} is paired with \textit{``How to mix a spaghetti carbonara?"}.
-Lastly, we leverage an internal dataset of 300k query logs produced by human agents in the financial QA setting for out-of-sample experiments.
+\textbf{SearchQA} \cite{Dunn2017SearchQAAN} is comprised of 140,000 question-answer pairs from the Jeopardy! archive.
+Questions are inputs to the reformulators.
+In RL, the QA environment model has been pre-trained with this dataset on machine comprehension to extract answers within the context given a question.
+The queries and context snippets are mostly convoluted or ambiguous. \textbf{Paralex and UN Parallel Corpus} \cite{Fader2013ParaphraseDrivenLF,Ziemski2016TheUN} are paraphrasing and multilingual translation datasets used by \cite{Buck2018AskTR} for supervised pre-training. \textbf{Question well-formedness (QW)} dataset \cite{Faruqui2018IdentifyingWN} are filtered from Paralex, which we use for fine-tuning the well-formedness T5 model.
+Every query in QW is scored either 0 or 1 by 5 human workers.
+The average score is reported as the well-formedness ratings. \textbf{Quora and MQR} datasets are used to fine-tune QRT5 from the pre-trained model.
+The Quora dataset contains similar yet differently expressed question pairs from the online Q\&A forum.
+The multi-domain question rewriting (MQR) \cite{Chu2020HowTA} dataset consists of ill-formed and well-formed question pairs, for example, \textit{``Spaghetti carbonara, mixing"} is paired with \textit{``How to mix a spaghetti carbonara?"}. \textbf{An internal log dataset} of 300k queries with intent labels produced by human agents is leveraged for intent classification and out-of-sample analysis.